flokleiser/nextjs-flo/README.md

 # To-Do/Ideas List:

+## Mappe:
+- [x] Export creative-coding videos
+- [x] Upload creative-coding videos to youtube
+- [ ] Doublecheck layout on indesign --> correct pages to left/right

+- [ ] If time --> redo the "card" boxes and pictures

 ## NEW TO-DO PAGES:

-## NEW TO-DO PAGES:
-- [x] Get github to work on enzian computer

-### BACKGROUND:
-- [ ] Change general background of all pages (fml) --> to something that doesnt look like the circle cut off halfway through
-- [ ] Change background tailwind to css class?
-- [x] Change general background of all pages (fml) --> to something that doesnt look like the circle cut off halfway through

 ### Creative Coding:
 - [ ] Make better buttons (?) to toggle drawing etc
 - [ ] Doublecheck that mobile etc works
 - [ ] Move tool at the end of page
 - [ ] Interactive part -->